ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 (records, from the same data source, referring to the same entity) and are also a match to reference_file_2.

-Clustering pass
-^^^^^^^^^^^^^^^
+.. _entity_resolution_step:

+Entity resolution
+^^^^^^^^^^^^^^^^^

 **Interpretation:**
-A pass at clustering (some) records.
+Resolving (some) records to correspond to particular entities.
+A set of records corresponding to the same entity is called a "cluster."

-This may take into account already-found clusters as it sees fit: anything from using them as a starting point for optimization to treating those clusters as set-in-stone and unchangeable.
+This step may take into account already-known clusters as it sees fit: anything from using them as a starting point for optimization to treating those clusters as set-in-stone and unchangeable.

+Typically, this would only be be performed once, but the red dashed box in the diagram above indicates that it *may* be looped, with the clusters found in each iteration passed on to the next.
-Going from one of these passes to the next is one kind of *cascading*, an iterative approach to entity resolution used by the US Census Bureau (and possibly other organizations too) to deal with the computational challenge of linking billions of records.
+This allows for one kind of *cascading*, an iterative approach to entity resolution used by the US Census Bureau (and possibly other organizations too) to deal with the computational challenge of linking billions of records.
 In cascading, multiple passes are made to find clusters, starting with faster techniques (such as exact matching) that can solve some "easy" cases and make the problem smaller.
-As the focus narrows to only the records that are hardest to cluster/link, making the size of the problem smaller, more sophisticated and computationally expensive techniques can be used.
+As the focus narrows to only the records that are hardest to cluster, making the size of the problem smaller, more sophisticated and computationally expensive techniques can be used.